-Under the Public Sector Compensation Transparency Act, compensation, including salary, benefit, and severance amounts for government employees with base salaries or severance payments equal to or greater than the identified annual threshold, is posted online.
+Under the Public Sector Compensation Transparency Act, compensation, including salary, benefit, and severance amounts for government employees with base salaries or severance payments greater than the identified annual threshold, is posted online.

 As is common practice, Alberta government employees are paid every two weeks.
-Although the average number of pay periods is 26 a year, it can increase or decrease depending on how the pay periods fall during the calendar year.
-2015 had 27 pay periods while 2014, 2013 and 2012 had 26 pay periods.
-This should be taken into account when comparing a person’s total earnings in 2015 to their total earnings in previous years.
+Although the average number of pay periods is 26 a year, it can change depending on how the pay periods fall during the calendar year.
+For example, 2015 had 27 pay periods while previous years had 26 pay periods.
+This should be taken into account when comparing a person’s total earnings in a particular year to their total earnings in previous years.

 Disclosure applies to Ministers' and Associate Ministers' offices and Government of Alberta departments and includes:

 - senior officials appointed by an Order in Council and paid directly by the Government of Alberta

 - employees within the offices of a Minister or the Premier

 - employees as defined under the Government Organization Act (0.5 MB)

 Contracts for the disclosure period for deputy ministers, senior officials and employees within the offices of a Minister, the Premier or within ministries are posted.
 Where applicable, termination agreements are also posted.
 Information will be updated twice a year; no later than June 30 and December 31.